-- 1. A filamentous algae cover of greater than 20% will be judged to interfere with the recreational use of a stream whenever that bloom extends for a longitudinal distance greater than three times the average stream width in the impacted segment of stream, as determined by a minimum of three stream measurements taken using the SOP for Filamentous Algae Monitoring developed by DEP. - 2.
-A filamentous algae cover of greater than 40%, regardless of the location or longitudinal extent of the bloom, will be judged to interfere with the recreational use of a stream. - 3.
-Whenever a stream has filamentous algae covering more than 20% of a transect, and the algae bloom is located immediately adjacent to any occupied dwelling, campground, or developed public access site, DEP may determine that the recreational use of a stream is impaired after considering such factors as duration of the bloom, frequency of occurrence, longitudinal extent, bloom location relative to the stream access site, level of use, type of use, length of filaments, and size of floating mats. - 4.
-Guidelines 1-3 are intended only for nontoxic filamentous algae blooms and do not address, for example, growth of periphyton, sestonic algae blooms, or bloom events involving toxic or otherwise harmful algae.
-(This is not to say that these blooms could not ever impair a stream; only that these blooms are beyond the scope of this guidance.)
+- A filamentous algae cover of greater than 20% of the lateral transect area will be judged to interfere with the recreational use of a stream whenever that bloom extends for a longitudinal distance greater three times the average stream width in the impacted segment of stream, as determined by a minimum of three stream measurements taken using the SOP for Filamentous Algae Monitoring developed by DEP. - 2.
+Except as provided in Guideline 4, a filamentous algae cover of greater than 40% of the lateral transect area will be judged to interfere with the recreational use of a stream, - 3.
+Whenever a stream has filamentous algae covering more than 20% of a lateral transect area, and the algae bloom is located immediately adjacent to any occupied dwelling, campground, or developed public access site, DEP may determine that the recreational use of a stream is impaired after considering such factors as duration of the bloom, frequency of occurrence, longitudinal extent, bloom location relative to the stream access site, level of use, type of use, length of filaments, and size of floating mats.